 A male contraceptive must reduce the number of fertile sperm ejaculated into the vagina to levels that reliably prevent fertilization (1).
 Conception can be prevented by diverting or suppressing sperm output and/or inhibiting sperm fertilizing capacity.
-So far, all male methods depend on mechanical means to reduce female exposure to sperm using either traditional drug and device-free methods (abstinence, withdrawal, non-vaginal intercourse) or contemporary male methods comprising condoms and vasectomy.
-Unfortunately, among current male contraceptive options, the reversible methods are not reliable and the reliable method is not intended as reversible.
+So far, all male methods depend on mechanical means to reduce female exposure to sperm using either traditional drug and device-free methods (abstinence, withdrawal, nonvaginal intercourse) or contemporary male methods comprising condoms and vasectomy.
+Unfortunately, among current male contraceptive options, the reversible methods are not reliable, and the reliable method is not intended as reversible.
 No new male contraceptive methods were introduced during the 20th century contrasting with highly reliable, reversible hormonal contraceptives developed for women over the last half century.
 Yet male involvement in family planning remains extensive.
 Globally, one third of couples using contraception rely on methods requiring active male participation (2) and current male methods remain (together with medicated intrauterine devices) the most cost-effective contraceptive methods in the USA (3).
 While reflecting traditional and ongoing reliance of family planning on male involvement, greater participation by men in sharing the burdens as well as the benefits of effective family planning require developing more effective, reversible male methods.
 Such greater participation could ameliorate the still large unmet need for contraception globally as 40% of pregnancies are still unintended with half of unintended pregnancies ending in abortion and those rates are higher among developed countries (4).
 Family planning must always remain a matter of personal choice by couples.
-This is highlighted by the human rights abuses of coercive national family planning programs enforcing family limitation, including through forced sterilization and abortion, in India and China (5, 6).
+This is highlighted by the human rights abuses of coercive national family planning programs enforcing family limitation ("one-child family"), including through forced sterilization and abortion, in India and China (5, 6).
 Such coercive national programs originated in the 1970's prompted by uncritical belief in the "population explosion", notably from influential publications such as the Club of Rome's "Limits to Growth" and Ehrlich's "Population Bomb", now discredited by their failed, alarmist predictions.
 India's forced sterilization program was overturned by popular democratic action within a few years of its imposition whereas China's one-child family policy operated for nearly 4 decades before its ending in 2016.
+These issues echo in medical mistrust as a barrier to acceptance of male contraception among the Black American minority (7).